febres0492/bcs-readme-gen/README.md

 ## Getting Started
 This section will guide you through setting up the project locally.
-By the end of this guide, you will have a working version of Bcs Readme Gen running on your machine.

 ### Prerequisites